rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 protoPayload.methodName="google.cloud.iot.v1.DeviceManager.UpdateDevice")
 ```

+Click the "Create Export" action at the top of the screen.

 ![image alt text](images/Mender-on4.png)

-Under "Edit Export" section provide a name for the sink, select sink service as “Cloud Pub/Sub” and Sink Destination as “registration-events” as shown below
+Under "Edit Export" section set the name for the sink to "device-lifecyle", select sink service as “Cloud Pub/Sub” and Sink Destination as “registration-events” as shown below

 ![image alt text](images/Mender-on5.png)

+Click "Create Sink" button and you have completed this step.

 ###### Step 3: Deploy Firebase Functions to call Mender Preauthorization API

+This will link device creation in Cloud IoT Core to Device pre-authorization in Mender.

 Note: be sure you associated Firebase with your cloud project as noted in "Before you begin"